Helia-sk/uni-project-lieferspatz/README.md

 4-npm install

 for websocket:
-install requirements.txt agaon or only insatll flask_socketio in terminal:npm install socket.io-client in terminal
+install requirements.txt agaon or only insatll flask_socketio in terminal: npm install socket.io-client in terminal

 command to clean sessions